aerosense-ai/data-gateway/docs/source/deployment/configuration.rst

 Add routine and configuration files
 ===================================

-We'll start with basic configuration files, you can change them later.
-Do:
+We'll start with an empty routine file, which you can change later (see :ref:`routine_files`), and a basic configuration file.

 .. code-block:: shell